Common Failure Modes of Pressure Transducers

 Thermal Effects:

-• Cause: Exposure to temperatures outside the transducer’s specified range or rapid temperature fluctuations.
+• Cause: Thermal effects are caused by exposure to temperatures outside the transducer’s specified range or rapid temperature fluctuations.
+Temperature can affect both the mechanical components and the electronics inside the sensor.

 Electrical Failures:

-• Cause: Short circuits, open circuits, or issues with the transducer’s internal electronics.
+• Cause: Electrical failures can be caused by short circuits, open circuits, or issues with the transducer’s internal electronics.
+These failures can disrupt the sensor’s ability to transmit accurate signals or any signals at all.

 Chemical or Corrosive Damage: